Nine Perfect Strangers: Reception

 The book received mixed reviews.
 Patty Rhule of USA Today gave the book two out of four stars, and said that it "does not match up to her captivating previous books."
 Specifically, she criticized the book for spending too many pages on character development.
 In contrast, Lisa Scottoline of the New York Times said that all the characters are "fully realized, with compelling lives, relationships and motivations" and that the novel is "thought-provoking, but never pedantic" as it "raises fascinating questions about our relentless quest for self-improvement."

+Awards

 It was 2018 Goodreads Choice Awards Finalist: Best Fiction.

 Television adaptation

 In January 2020, it was announced that the novel would be adapted into a television series, which premiered on Hulu in 2021.
 The series was co-written by David E. Kelley, John-Henry Butterworth, and Samantha Strauss and starred Nicole Kidman as Masha and Melissa McCarthy as Frances.
 On 27 May 2020, Manny Jacinto was cast in the role of Yao.
 The cast also includes Luke Evans as Lars, Melvin Gregg as Ben, Samara Weaving as Jessica, Asher Keddie as Heather, Grace Van Patten as Zoe, Tiffany Boone as Delilah, Michael Shannon as Napoleon, Regina Hall as Carmel, Hal Cumpston as Zachary and Bobby Cannavale as Tony.
 The series was directed by Jonathan Levine.
 Filming began in August 2020, in Byron Bay, Australia.